Philadelphia Mennonite High School

 Philadelphia Mennonite High School was a private Mennonite high school in the Fairmount neighborhood of Philadelphia, Pennsylvania.
-It ran from 1997 to 2014.
+It operated from 1997 to 2014.

-The school merged with The City School - another Mennonite school - in 2014.
-In 2023 the campus is used for young pupils up to 5th grade.
+In 2014, the school merged with The City School, a Mennonite Lower School created by the 2006 merger of Spruce Hill Christian School and City Center Academy.
+Currently, the former PMHS campus is used as the Lower School campus of The City School.

 History

 The school was founded in 1997, and opened for classes in the former St. Nicholas Ukrainian Catholic School building in the fall of 1998, with 45 students.
 The school had approximately 100 students in 9th through 12th grades, and focused on college preparation.
 The first graduating class was in 2000, with 10 students, all of whom were accepted for college admission.

-The 24 students in the class of 2009 graduated on June 14, 2009.

 Accreditation

 The school is accredited with two agencies, which did their evaluation process together.
 The agencies were the Commission on Secondary Schools of the Middle States Association of Colleges and Schools, and the Mennonite Accreditation Agency of the Mennonite Education Agency.